uvacw/teachteacher-python/README.md

 - A 5-day workshop by Anne and Damian on Machine Learning in Python (for social scientists with no or minimal previous Python knowledge): https://github.com/annekroon/gesis-ml-learning/

-- (Forthcoming on https://cssbook.net and in print with Wiley): Van Atteveldt, W., Trilling, D., Arcila, C. (in press):  Computational Analysis of Communication: A practical introduction to the analysis of texts, networks, and images with code examples in Python and R
+- "The new book" (forthcoming open-access on https://cssbook.net and in print with Wiley): Van Atteveldt, W., Trilling, D., Arcila, C. (in press):  Computational Analysis of Communication: A practical introduction to the analysis of texts, networks, and images with code examples in Python and R

+- "The old book" (the book used between 2015 and 2020 in the Big Data courses).
+Less focus on Pandas than in more modern approaches, slightly outdated coding style in some examples, and less depth than the "new" book.
+The Twitter API chapter is outdated and sentiment anaysis as described in Chapter 6 should not be tought like this any more.
+Apart from that, it still can be a good resource to get started and/or to look things up.
+Trilling, D. (2020): Doing Computational Social Science with Python: An Introduction.
+Version 1.3.2. https://github.com/damian0604/bdaca/blob/master/book/bd-aca_book.pdf